 Reimbursed for expenses.
 Employees who give their records and documentation to their employers and are reimbursed for their expenses generally don't have to keep copies of this information.
 However, you may have to prove your expenses if any of the following conditions apply.

-- You claim deductions for expenses that are more than reimbursements. - Your expenses are reimbursed under a nonaccountable plan.
+• You claim deductions for expenses that are more than reimbursements.